 Some say Emohbi, the “Keeper of the Island”, created the mountain in order to keep a watchful eye on all the animals and people below.
 Born from an undersea volcano millions of years ago the island is now home to many happy villagers and is filled with all sorts of interesting creatures and wildlife.

-At the changing of the seasons each village selects one special person to compete in a race to the top of the mountain in order to please the spirit of Emohbi.
+Each season the villages select one special person to compete in a race to the top of the mountain.
 The journey to the top is filled with surprises, some good, and some bad.
-As a player in the game of Emohbi, your task is to bring victory and joy to your village by being the first player to reach the summit.
+As a player in the game of Emohbi, your task is to bring victory to your village by being the first player to reach the top.

 Object of the Game

 The object of the game is to be the first player to reach the top of the mountain by scaling the final steps to the top of the Emohbi head.

 Rules of Play

-- Each player chooses a playing piece and selects a lettered starting space (E, M, O, H, B, or I); note that more than one player may select the same starting space/letter.
+Each player chooses a playing piece and selects a lettered starting space (E, M, O, H, B, or I).
+More than one player may select the same starting space/letter.

 Play continues to the next player on the left of the previous player (clockwise).